 On completion of this course, the student will be able to:

-- Be able to parse accurately regular and irregular forms of the verb in all conjugations.
+- Accurately parse regular and irregular and irregular forms of the verb in all conjugations

 |Graduate Attributes and Skills